contributte/datagrid/.docs/columns.md

 ## Column callback

-When you need to modify columns just before rendering (meybe remove some status options or completely change renderer for partucular items), you can create column callback, that will be called with `$column` and `$item` in parameter:
+When you need to modify columns just before rendering (maybe remove some status options or completely change renderer for particular items), you can create column callback, that will be called with `$column` and `$item` in parameter:

 ```php
 $grid->addColumnLink('link', 'Link', 'this#demo', 'name', ['id', 'surname' => 'name']);